rednafi/dot/docs/tmux.md

 * Hold `ctrl+b`, don’t release it and hold one of the `arrow keys` — resize pane

 * `ctrl + d` - exit pane/window

+## Copy

+* Enter ‘copy mode’ by pressing `ctrl+b [`.

+* Use the arrow keys to go to the position from where you want to start copying.
+Press `ctrl+space` to start copying.

+* Use arrow keys to go to the end of text you want to copy.
+Press  `ctrl+w` to copy into Tmux buffer.

+* Press `ctrl+b ]` to paste in a possibly different Tmux pane/window.